Romanitho/Winget-AutoUpdate/README.md

 WAU runs ,by default, at logon.
 You can configure the frequency with options (Daily, BiDaily, Weekly, BiWeekly, Monthly or Never).

 ### Log location
-You can find logs in install location, in logs folder for priviledged exetions.
+You can find logs in install location, in logs folder for priviledged executions.
 For user runs (Winget-Install.ps1) a log file will be created at %AppData%\Winget-AutoUpdate\Logs .<br>
 If **Intune Management Extension** is installed, a **SymLink** (WAU-updates.log) is created under **C:\ProgramData\Microsoft\IntuneManagementExtension\Logs**<br>
 If you are deploying winget Apps with [Winget-Install](https://github.com/Romanitho/Winget-AutoUpdate/blob/main/Sources/Winget-AutoUpdate/Winget-Install.ps1) a **SymLink** (WAU-install.log & WAU-user_%username%.log) is also created under **C:\ProgramData\Microsoft\IntuneManagementExtension\Logs**